tangentsoft/pidp8i/README.md

 <a name="using"></a>
 ## Using the Software

-For the most part, this software distribution works like the upstream [2015.12.15 distribution][usd].
+For the most part, this software distribution works like the [old stable 2015.12.15 distribution][osd].
 Its [documentation][prj] therefore describes this software too, for the most part.

 The largest user-visible difference between the two software